Telecom Terminology and Acronyms

 Hub – Equipment that serves as the centralized connection point for a network or portion thereof.
 Hubs are used for multiplexing, multi-port bridging functions, switching and test access.
 They can be either passive or active and are not considered to be a part of the cabling infrastructure.

 Hunt Group – When a line called is busy, this system sends the call to the next available line.
-This is sued to distribute calls from a single telephone number to a group of phone lines.
+This is used to distribute calls from a single telephone number to a group of phone lines.

 Hybrid – A combination of two or more technologies or a multiline business telephone system combining the manual line selection of a key system and the automatic line selection of a PBX system.